edmistond/davidedmiston_hugo/content/post/2023/captioning-tools-extravaganza.md

 ---
 title: "Captioning Tools Extravaganza!"
 date: 2023-10-09
+tags: [captions, ml]
 ---

-So, you've found yourself attending or speaking at a conference that's not able to provide better accessibility tools.
-How do you navigate this?
+In this post, I'm going to cover a wide range of automatic captioning tools based on my personal experiences with them.
+This is not a comprehensive list, I know there's more of them out there.
+For context, I'm deaf, and I'm not fluent in American Sign Language (ASL).
+Since 2018 when they started to become available, I've relied heavily on automatic captioning tools in my work and personal lives.

+By sharing my experiences in this post, I hope to help individuals, employers, conference organizers, live streamers, speakers, and anyone else interested get a better understanding of what tools are available and how well they work.
+I also want to share this information with any of my Deaf/HoH peers who are researching these tools as well.

 ### But first, a disclaimer...

 I can't write or talk extensively about automatic captioning tools without taking a moment to note that they're controversial.
 Many in the Deaf community regard them as "craptions," don't think they provide good accessibility, and prefer actual [human captioners](https://whitecoatcaptioning.com/) instead.
 Others don't like captions at all, and prefer to have sign language interpreters available.
 Still others use automatic captioning extensively, find it adequate to their needs, and for whatever reason, prefer to use it.

 Personally, I fall into this latter camp; I'm not fluent in American Sign Language (ASL), and I've used automatic captioning extensively since late 2018.
-In the beginning, it was rather rough and inaccurate, but in the intervening years they've improved rather dramatically.
+In the beginning, they were rough and inaccurate, but in the intervening years they've improved rather dramatically.
 I love and respect the human captioners that I've worked with, but having captions be instantly available any time of day or night was a game-changer for me, and I've progressed more in my career in the last five years than I did in the previous 15, solely due to being able to fully participate.

 Worth noting: the biggest advantage of human captioners is they tend to be more accurate.
 If they've worked extensively with clients in the tech industry, they're likely to be familiar with the technical vocabulary you're using.
 They also tend to handle accents much better than automatic tools do.